yatorho/SC24_ADE/README.md

 ## Running Experiment

 We provide some scripts to run the experiments and get the results for our paper, including:

-+ Figure 3:
-    - We provide code to normalized lookup and memory compression rates with different numbers of TT-EMBs.
-    - Please also refer to `figure3/README.md` for more details.

-+ Figure 4:
-    - We provide code for redundancy analysis of DLRM datasets and TT computing pattern.
-    - Please also refer to `figure4/README.md` for more details.

 + Figure 10:
     - We provide scripts to run the distributed DLRM training experiment.